nicholasyoannou/taiga/README.md

 This fork dedicates itself to getting Crunchyroll Beta to function.
 Thanks to Ryban for the Tampermonkey script otherwise me making this wouldn't have been possible.

 # Installation instructions
-To install this, you'll need to install the [Tampermonkey extension](https://www.tampermonkey.net/) and you'll need to add the [Crunchyroll Beta Taiga Title Fix script](https://gist.github.com/ryban/d5d66b51618a98d242d4519ebc1e3b3e)(PS: If that doesn't work, try using [here]().
+To install this, you'll need to install the [Tampermonkey extension](https://www.tampermonkey.net/) and you'll need to add the [Crunchyroll Beta Taiga Title Fix script](https://gist.github.com/ryban/d5d66b51618a98d242d4519ebc1e3b3e) (PS: If that link doesn't work, try [here](https://github.com/nicholasyoannou/taiga/releases/download/crunchyrollbeta-custombuild/cr_beta.userscript.js)).

 To add the script, go to the Tampermonkey Dashboard (click on the extension in the extensions menu > dashboard).
 Hit the '+' button in the menu left of 'Installed Userscripts'.
 Paste the script there and then in the editor menu hit file > save.